OUR VALUES AND INTENTIONS ARE STRONG, DEEP AND COMMUNITY-MINDED.

 Ruth is a multi-disciplinary designer with an eye for innovation and a penchant for perfection; producing high quality creative programs and projects delivered through various mediums for over 15 years.
-As SWELL’s Director and Creative Producer, Ruth develops the strategic and brand direction of the organisation, and coordinates the operational delivery of initiatives.
+As a Director and as SWELL's Creative Director, Ruth develops the strategic and brand direction of the organisation, and coordinates the operational delivery of initiatives.
 Ruth has contributed to range of significant cultural projects within SWELL.
 These include the Public Art Forum, a noteworthy industry exchange around art in public space and developed partnerships with Surfers Paradise Alliance, Gold Coast Film Festival and Currumbin RSL on artist led projects.
-In 2013, Ruth became Sculptors’ Society Gold Coast Inc. President.
+Between 2013 - 2016, Ruth was President of the Sculptors’ Society Gold Coast Inc. President.
 Ruth is passionate in her approach to enrich and build cultural capacity within the Gold Coast.
-She is committed to her own artistic undertakings, fostering multi-level inclusion in the arts and excellence in arts practice.
+She is committed to her own artistic undertakings, professional development, fostering multi-level inclusion in the arts and excellence in arts practice.

 More About Tony ⋯